Federal Hall National Memorial

 After the Independence War (1775–83), New York was established as the capital of the United States of America.
 The Constitution was ratified in 1788, New York was the national capital and the City Hall was remodeled in 1789-1790 by Pierre-Charles L’Enfant, for the new Federal Hall, the first Capitol of the United States.
 On April 30, 1789, George Washington was inaugurated here as the first President of the U.S.A.

-In 1790, the country's capital was transferred to Philadelphia and the building became the city government until 1812, when the new City Hall was opened.
-The old Federal Hall was demolished in 1812.
-The current building was erected, between 1833 and 1842, for the Custom House.
+The current building at 26 Wall Street was erected, between 1834 and 1841 (opened in 1842), for the Custom House.
 Its design was inspired by the Parthenon of Athens.
-In 1862, the building housed the US Sub-Treasury.
+In 1863, the building housed the US Sub-Treasury.
 In 1883, the life-size bronze statue of George Washington, by the sculptor John Quincy Adams Ward, was unveiled on its steps.
-In 1939, the building was designated as the Federal Hall Memorial National Historic Site.
+In 1939, the building was designated as the Federal Hall Memorial.

 Inauguration of George Washington on April 30, 1789 (painting by Ramón de Elorriaga, 1889).